Speakers + Workshop Leaders

 “Small Boat, Good Current”

-Psalm 46 There is a river whose streams make glad the city of God
+Psalm 46There is a river whose streams make glad the city of God

 Primary Themes

-Good Current—God’s energy has been flowing through this universe since the beginning of time.
+Good Current – God’s energy has been flowing through this universe since the beginning of time.
 God’s energry still is flowing through our world, enlivening us through the Holy Spirit.
 Disciples of Jesus are not called to create spiritual energy for leading God’s Church.
-Disciples of Jesus are called to surrender control, trusting that the current of God’s energy is good, and trusting themselves to this current
+Disciples of Jesus are called to surrender control, trusting that the current of God’s energy is good, and trusting themselves to this current.

-Small Boat—Churches come in many sizes.
+Small Boat – Churches come in many sizes.
 Deconstructing what “small” means, moving toward increased “church-esteem”, seeing the gift in small.

-First Keynote “Reading the Current”
+“Reading the Current” | First Keynote

 This presentation includes two parts, the first foundational for understanding the current situation with the second moving into response.